-Praised by Opera Today for his “sizable lyric instrument” and “honeyed tone on all registers”, this season Arnold Livingston Geis joins LA Master Chorale at Walt Disney Hall for Haydn’s Creation, sings Rodolfo in La bohéme with Greensboro Opera and Pacific Opera Projects, returns to the LA Philharmonic as the Shepherd in Tristan und Isolde, sings his first performances of the title role in La damnation de Faust with the Boston Youth Symphony Orchestra, returns to Chautauqua Opera for Pirelli in Sweeney Todd, and joins Berkshire Choral International for performances of Carmina Burana at the Moss Arts Center at Virginia Tech.
-Last season he made his Lincoln Center debut creating the role of Mr. Marks in Ricky Ian Gordon’s Intimate Apparel, joined four-time Grammy Award-winner Esperanza Spalding as Agamemnon in her and Wayne Shorter’s new opera Iphigenia on tour with performances at the Kennedy Center, MassMOCA and ArtEmerson in Boston, joined Opera Lafayette in Philidor’s The Blacksmith, New Amsterdam Opera for Georges in La Dame Blanche, Opera Saratoga for Beadle in Sweeney Todd, and sang Carmina Burana in his LA Philharmonic debut at the Hollywood Bowl with Maestro Gustavo Dudamel.
-His recent engagements include Nemorino in L’elisir d’amore with Pacific Opera Projects, Handel’s Messiah with Indianapolis Symphony and Obadiah in Mendelssohn’s Elijah with St. George’s Choral Society in New York City.
-Mr. Geis recently joined Washington National Opera for Jonathan Dale in Silent Night, Gastone in La Traviata, and Busdriver/New Preacher in Kamala Sankaram and Jerry Dy’s world premiere of Taking Up Serpents.
-He also sang Nikolaus Sprink in Silent Night with Glimmerglass Opera, Arnold Murray in The Life and Death(s) of Alan Turing with Chicago Opera Theater, and Tamino in The Magic Flute with Pacific Opera Project.
+Praised by Opera Today for his “sizable lyric instrument” and “honeyed tone on all registers”, in the 2023/24 season tenor Arnold Livingston Geis creates the role of Josef Bader in the world and US premieres of Aaron Zigman’s new oratorio Emigré, a co-commission by the Shanghai Symphony Orchestra and the New York Philharmonic.
+He also sing performances of Carmina Burana with both the Phoenix Symphony and Erie Symphony, and returns to the LA Philharmonic for Mormon/Housmate in Leith’s Last Days.
+Last season, he joined LA Master Chorale at Walt Disney Hall for Haydn’s Creation, sang Rodolfo in La bohéme with Greensboro Opera and Pacific Opera Projects, returned to the LA Philharmonic as the Shepherd in Tristan und Isolde, sang his first performances of the title role in La damnation de Faust with the Boston Youth Symphony Orchestra, and returned to Chautauqua Opera for Pirelli in Sweeney Todd.
+On the concert stage, he sang performances of Carmina Burana with the Oregon Symphony and the Berkshire Choral International at the Moss Arts Center at Virginia Tech.
+He made his Lincoln Center debut creating the role of Mr. Marks in Ricky Ian Gordon’s Intimate Apparel, joined four-time Grammy Award-winner Esperanza Spalding as Agamemnon in her and Wayne Shorter’s new opera Iphigenia on tour with performances at the Kennedy Center, MassMOCA and ArtEmerson in Boston, joined Opera Lafayette in Philidor’s The Blacksmith, New Amsterdam Opera for Georges in La Dame Blanche, Opera Saratoga for Beadle in Sweeney Todd, and sang Carmina Burana in his LA Philharmonic debut at the Hollywood Bowl with Maestro Gustavo Dudamel.

 On the concert stage, Mr. Geis has performed the world premiere of Gitzy Razaz’ Flight of Faith with the Chautauqua Symphony Orchestra, Beethoven’s Symphony No. 9 with Pasadena Symphony, Handel’s Messiah with Salastina Music Society, and Britten’s Canticle III with Pacific Palisades Chamber Ensemble.
 He has also sung Handel’s Alexander’s Feast, Messiah, and Beethoven’s Missa solemnis with the L.A.
 Master Chorale.
 In addition to his work in the classical sphere, Mr. Geis is a member of both SAG-AFTRA and Actors’ Equity unions, and has recorded solo vocals for many television projects, including popular shows like Tom and Jerry and Family Guy, and has also sung for such blockbuster film soundtracks as The Jungle Book, Sing, Star Wars: The Last Jedi, Star Wars: Rogue, Fifty Shades of Grey, Minions, Dawn of the Planet of the Apes, and Disney’s new live-action film of The Lion King.